MicrosoftDocs/learn/learn-pr/aspnetcore/use-pages-routing-layouts-control-blazor-navigation/includes/3-exercise-change-navigation-blazor-using-page-directive.md

 1. Save your changes with <kbd>Ctrl</kbd>+<kbd>S</kbd>.
 1. For the filename, use **OrderController.cs**.
 Make sure you save the file in the same directory as **OrderState.cs**.
 1. In the file explorer, select **OrderState.cs**.
-1. At the bottom of the class under the `RemoveConfiguredPizza` method, add this code to reset the order:
+1. At the bottom of the class under the `RemoveConfiguredPizza` method, modify `ResetOrder()` to reset the order:

     ```csharp
     public void ResetOrder()